Braemar: History

 The modern village sits over the Clunie Water, a strategically important crossing on the Elsick Mounth, an ancient trackway used by Picts and Romans.
 It is located in the upper end of the historical Earldom of Mar, literally the Braes o' Mar.
-The Scottish Gaelic name Bràigh Mhàrr or upland of Mar was originally applied to the general area; using Braemar for the village dates to around 1870.
+The Scottish Gaelic name Bràigh Mhàrr ('Upland of Mar') was originally applied to the general area; using Braemar for the village dates to around 1870.

 Before the 11th century, there were separate hamlets on each bank of the Clunie, Auchendryne on the west and Castleton on the east, or Bail Chasteil.
 The names are clearly marked on the current Ordnance Survey maps, below 'Braemar'.
 'Castleton' refers to Kindrochit Castle, located within the modern village, rather than Braemar Castle to the south, while Kindrochit means 'bridge end'.
 Kindrochit (or Kindrochit-Alian) was known as Doldauha before the mid-9th century.

 According to legend, Malcolm III came to the area in around 1059, and built a timber bridge connecting the east and west banks.
 'Kindrochit' means bridge end and the castle is assumed to have been built to protect the crossing.
 The ruins are considered to be largely of 14th-century origin, replacing the presumed timber-construction of the original castle.

 Following the accession of George I in 1714, the Earl of Mar launched the 1715 Jacobite Rising on 6 September at Braemar.
-In 1795, a Roman Catholic chapel was built on the high-ground to the west of Auchendryne, giving the name to Chapel Brae, which was used as a school.
+In 1795, a Roman Catholic Mass house was built on the high-ground to the west of Auchendryne, giving the name to Chapel Brae, which was used as a school.

 Until the 20th century, Braemar was largely owned by one of the adjoining Mar Estates, with Auchendryne and Invercauld on one side, Castleton on the other.
 Allegedly, inter-estate rivalry was a factor in each having its own pub, the Fife Arms Hotel in Auchendryne, and the Invercauld Arms Hotel in Castleton, built over the mound where the Earl of Mar raised the Jacobite standard in 1715.

-Auchindryne (to use the spelling by Wyness) from ach' an droighinn (field of the thorn) belonged to a branch of the Farquharsons until it was forfeited in the aftermath of the Jacobite rising of 1745.
+Auchindryne (to use the spelling by Wyness) from Ach' an Droighinn ('field of the thorn') belonged to a branch of the Farquharsons until it was forfeited in the aftermath of the Jacobite rising of 1745.
 Later that century it was acquired by William Duff, 1st Earl Fife.

-The Catholic Church in Braemar is dedicated to Saint Andrew and was built in 1839.
+The Catholic Church in Braemar is dedicated to Saint Andrew and, following Catholic Emancipation, it was built in 1839.
 Catholicism has traditionally been strong in the Braemar area, and the bones of Saint Andrew rested in Braemar before being taken to the place now known as St Andrews.
 St Ninian's Chapel, Braemar, completed in 1898, is the Scottish Episcopal Church place of worship.

 Johann von Lamont (1805–1879), the Scottish-German astronomer and astrophysicist who pioneered the study of the Earth's magnetic field was born in nearby Corriemulzie.

 On 16 March 2022, the 19th-century Braemar Lodge Hotel was engulfed in a fire and explosion.